 6. Explain why they should act now

-7. Give a final call to action – This should be a special offer like book a free consultation/sales call (for high ticket products and services) or a free trail for a software for example.
+7. Give a final call to action – This should be a special offer like “book a free consultation call” (for high ticket products and services) or “start a free trail” for a software for example.

-If you want more information on how this works, check out this video:
+If you want more information on how to make an effective VSL, check out this video:

 How to Send Traffic to Your Funnel

-Once you have a VSL and funnel made that you feel is truly convincing to your target market, all you need to do is to send your target market into your funnel.
+Once you have set up a VSL and funnel that you feel is truly convincing to your target market, all you need to do is to send your target market into your funnel.
 The simplest way to do this is by using YouTube in-stream ads with the proper targeting.
-These are the ads that interrupt people when they are watching YouTube videos and come with a skip ad option.
-We typically like to use placements targeting with these ads because they allow you to place you ad on highly targeted videos.
-This traffic is a good for the initial test because if you cannot convert this highly targeted traffic, it means that your funnel is not effective and/or you don’t have a good product market fit.
+These are the ads that show up before YouTube videos and come with a skip ad option.
+They are great because you don’t have to pay for the ad unless the person watches at least 30 seconds of your video or clicks your ad.
+When running YouTube ads, we initially like to use placements targeting only because that allows you to place your ad on highly targeted videos.
+This traffic is a good as an initial test because if you cannot convert this highly targeted traffic, it means that there is likely something wrong with your funnel or business concept.

 Reviewing Your Results and Making Adjustments Based on Data

-Assuming that you made a good funnel and video sales letter, targeted your ads well, and your ads have been running for long enough to get statistically relevant data (about 100 opt-ins from your target audience or at least $1,000 in ad spend), it’s time to evaluate your initial hypothesis and make alterations based on the data.
+Assuming that you made a good funnel and video sales letter, you targeted your ads well, and your ads have been running for long enough to get statistically relevant data, it’s time to evaluate your initial hypothesis and make alterations based on the data.

-On the other hand, if your ads were not even close to being profitable, and you ran them decently, there could be a more serious issue with your business concept like a bad product market fit.
+On the other hand, if your ads were not even close to being profitable, and your ads and your funnel were decent, there could be a more serious issue with your business concept like a bad product market-fit or too much competition in the market.
 The following infographic can help give you an idea of the common issues that cause businesses to fail.
-This graphic was created by evaluating tech startups, but it applies to pretty much any other type of business also.
+This graphic was created by evaluating tech startups, but many of these reasons apply to pretty much any other type of business also.

-After your evaluation, if you are sure that your issues are caused by factors that are unrelated to your marketing like product market fit, you should start over again with a new offer and target niche until you can get a combination that works.
-Chances are it will take you a few hypotheses and alterations before you find a combination that consistently works.
+After your evaluation, if you are sure that your issues are caused by factors that are not easy to fix like no market need, you should start over again with a new business concept hypothesis until you can find one that works.
+Chances are it will take you a few hypotheses and alterations before you find a concept that consistently works.

 Making Your Own Product (Optional)

-Now that you’ve proven the business concept fully, you can attempt to increase your profit margins by making your own product instead of promoting an affiliate product.
-Just keep in mind that this takes a lot of extra work to do, and could end up actually costing you more in development costs than just promoting an affiliate product.
-Also, affiliate marketing allows you to leverage trusted brands like Amazon for example that already have made a name for themselves.
+At this point in the process you can also attempt to increase your profit margins by making your own product instead of promoting an affiliate product.
+Just keep in mind that this generally takes a lot of extra time and money to do.
+Also, remember that affiliate marketing allows you to leverage trusted brands like Amazon for example that already have made a name for themselves.
 Trying to make your own brand from scratch will be considerably harder than promoting an already established brand.

-While starting an online business can be super confusing at times, having a general understanding of how it works from a high level can help keep you on the right track.
-This guide should have given you an idea of how to start an online business by coming up with a basic business concept, proving that the concept works, and then scaling it.
+While starting an online business can be super confusing at times, having a high-level understanding of how it works can help keep you on the right track.
+To recap, starting an online business consists of three steps: coming up with a business concept, testing the concept to make sure it works, and then scaling it.